2021 Gibraltar Darts Trophy

 The 2021 Gibraltar Darts Trophy was the second PDC European Tour event on the 2021 PDC Pro Tour.
-The tournament took place at Europa Sports Park, Gibraltar from 24–26 September 2021.
+The tournament took place at Europa Sports Park, Gibraltar from 24 to 26 September 2021.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 Krzysztof Ratajski was the defending champion after defeating Dave Chisnall 8–2 in the 2019 final, with the 2020 edition being cancelled due to the COVID-19 pandemic.
 He lost in the quarter-finals to Mensur Suljović.

 Gerwyn Price won his fifth European Tour title, the second in a row after his Hungarian Darts Trophy win, defeating Suljović 8–0 in the final.

 Prize money

 The prize money was unchanged from the 2019 & 2020 European Tours: